Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: The REACT system

 \section{The REACT system}

-The REACT system (Fig.~\ref{fig:REACT}) is a generic learning-based platform for real-time turbulence control, designed to enhance aerodynamic performance across diverse flow conditions.
-During the wind-tunnel experiments, the vehicle was subjected to a uniform freestream velocity $U_{\infty}$ in the reference frame of the laboratory.
+The REACT system (Fig.~\ref{fig:REACT}) is a learning-based platform for real-time control of turbulent wake dynamics, developed to improve aerodynamic performance under variations in wind speed.
+During the wind-tunnel experiments, the model was subjected to a uniform freestream velocity $U_{\infty}$ in the reference frame of the laboratory.
 REACT integrates two key components: (i) a real-time control loop that generates time-critical actuation commands from the RL policy based on instantaneous feedback from onboard sensors; and (ii) a training loop that continually updates the policy to optimize energy savings.
-To assess turbulence suppression, the near-wake flow velocity field is captured by particle image velocimetry (PIV).
-In the uncontrolled state, the wake exhibits broadband unsteadiness and multi-scale flow structures (Fig.~\ref{fig:REACT}b) that contribute to aerodynamic resistance.
+To assess turbulence suppression, the velocity field is captured by particle image velocimetry (PIV).
+In the uncontrolled state, the wake exhibits broadband unsteadiness and multi-scale flow structures (Fig.~\ref{fig:REACT}(b)) that contribute to aerodynamic resistance.

-The real-time control loop (Fig.~\ref{fig:REACT}a) links the perception unit, control policy, and actuators in a low-latency feedback architecture.
+The real-time control loop (Fig.~\ref{fig:REACT}(a)) links the perception unit, control policy, and actuators in a low-latency feedback architecture.
 The perception unit consists of a high-speed pressure scanner and a load cell that infer the turbulent wake state and measure aerodynamic forces, respectively.
 The scanner, embedded within the vehicle body, samples signals from 64 on-vehicle pressure taps distributed across its rear base.
 Real-time aerodynamic forces and actuator energy consumption form the basis of the reward signal guiding the RL agent towards energy-saving strategies.
-Flow control is achieved through two servo-actuated flaps mounted vertically at the rear edges, which are driven in real time by commands from the GPU-hosted RL policy, which communicates with the control system via UDP~\citep{postel1980user}.
+Flow control is achieved through two servo-actuated flaps mounted vertically at the rear edges, which are driven in real time by commands from the GPU-hosted RL policy, which communicates with the control system via UDP~\cite{postel1980user}.